Council transition to the new Funding Service – ESRC

 The overall processes and principles of our responsive mode opportunities will remain the same, although interactions between applicants, assessors and UKRI through the Funding Service will be a different experience to the previous system.

 A standard set of application questions and associated assessment criteria have been agreed across UKRI.
+This will simplify the submission process for you when applying to UKRI’s funding opportunities.
 These areas will form the core questions for all other ESRC opportunities:

 • vision of the project